yadavcloud/happykitten/interviews/index.md

 Visit this page soon!

 Interviews with vets, cat activists, volunteers, cat-boarders, fosters of Delhi NCR region, all things around cats and kittens.
-To recommendation people, drop an email to `rohit@yadav.cloud`.
+To recommend people, drop an email to `rohit@yadav.cloud`.

 Questions spec: (under change/review)